Joey Gallo Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 21st in baseball in home runs surrendered (86 total, 1.2 per game).
+- Red Sox pitchers combine to surrender 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Paxton (2-1 with a 3.09 ERA and 44 strikeouts in 32 2/3 innings pitched) makes the start for the Red Sox, his seventh of the season.
+- Crawford gets the start for the Red Sox, his sixth of the season.
+He is 1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched.

-- The lefty last appeared on Monday against the Colorado Rockies, when he tossed six innings, allowing no earned runs while giving up four hits.
+- In his most recent appearance on Tuesday, the right-hander threw four innings against the Colorado Rockies, giving up four earned runs while surrendering five hits.

-- In six games this season, the 34-year-old has amassed an ERA of 3.09, with 12.4 strikeouts per nine innings.
-Opponents are batting .221 against him.
+- The 27-year-old has put up an ERA of 3.98, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.